maxlath/wikibase-sdk/README.md

 * **Advanced**
   * [Use a custom Wikibase instance](docs/use_a_custom_wikibase_instance.md)

-### Wikidata Query
+### Wikibase Query
-[Wikidata Query](http://query.wikidata.org/) allows to extract all sorts of data from Wikidata by walking the graph of entities using [SPARQL](https://en.wikipedia.org/wiki/SPARQL).
+There are additional functions for Wikibase instances that have a [SPARQL](https://en.wikipedia.org/wiki/SPARQL) Query Service (such as [Wikidata Query](http://query.wikidata.org/) for wikidata.org).
 SPARQL can be a weird thing at first, but the Wikidata team and community really puts lots of efforts to make things easy with a super rich [Wikidata Query Help](https://www.wikidata.org/wiki/Wikidata:SPARQL_query_service/Wikidata_Query_Help) page, [an awesome tool to test you queries and visualize the result](https://query.wikidata.org/), and [lots of examples](https://www.wikidata.org/wiki/Special:MyLanguage/Wikidata:SPARQL_query_service/queries/examples)!

 * **[Get JSON from a SPARQL query](docs/sparql_query.md)**
 * **[Simplify results](docs/simplify_sparql_results.md)**